BatoolMM/Collaborating-on-Open-Data-Science-Projects/_episodes/02-opendata.md

 Some ideas:

-- Saudi Data Community: It was just established recentely.
+- Saudi Open Science Community : It was just established recentely.
 It's a place where newcomers and experienced peers interact, inspire each other to embed open science (research) practices and values in their workflows and provide feedback on policies, infrastructures and support services.

 - [RLadies](https://rladies.org/).
 Informal but efficient communities centered on R data analysis meant to be inclusive and supportive.
 The [RLadies Saudi Arabia](https://www.meetup.com/rladies-amsterdam/) chapter.
 Every month, there is a free workshop!